 Common prescription drugs such as oral contraceptives, statins, diuretics, antibiotics, diuretics, corticosteroids, asthma medications as well as drugs taken for for irregular heart rhythm, depression and anti-psychosis ALL cause magnesium nutrient depletion in the body.

 Magnesium inhibits heavy metals, chemicals, pesticides and other toxins from attaching to tissue.
-Mg is crucial for the removal of toxic substances and heavy metals such as aluminium and lead.
+Mg is crucial for the removal of toxic substances and heavy metals such as aluminum and lead.

 Glutathione, the body’s most important anti-oxidant also needs magnesium in order to neutralize free-radicals.